Open-Access Event Registrations

 As an event producer you will receive:

-- Ongoing advice and support from Midsumma staff (bolstered since 2017 Festival)
+- Ongoing advice and support from Midsumma staff as requested

-- Access to our Event Producer Resources (updated and improved since 2017 Festival)
+- Access to our Event Producer Resources - further assistance is available as requested

-- Invitation to special events, including the Midsumma Festival Launch and Festival ‘Thank You’ Party
+- Invitation to special events, including the Midsumma Festival Launch and Festival Wrap Party

 - A Participant Pass, which gains you a raft of entitlements including last-minute entry to selected shows, entry to Midsumma Carnival VIP Bar, discounts and much more

-Presenting an event as part of Midsumma Festival is a lot of fun, but it’s also a lot of work.
+Presenting an event as part of Midsumma Festival is a lot of fun and very rewarding, but it's also a lot of work.
 As an event producer, you have certain responsibilities:

-- Pay a registration fee and provide all required information about your event at the time of registering
+- Pay a registration fee and provide all required information about your event by Thursday 23 August 2019.

 - Secure a venue and liaise with them